ravgeetdhillon/ravgeet-web/content/services/software-engineering.md

 - GitHub Actions
 - Salesforce API

-These are some of my favorite technologies that I have at least used once in production-ready software.
+Below are some of the technologies that I have at least used once in production-ready software.
 I am constantly learning about new ones and looking to expand my knowledge horizon.

 - **Front End Development** - React.js, Vue.js, Next.js, Nuxt.js
 - **Backend Development** - Python, Node.js, Laravel, MySQL